nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-disaster-recovery.md

 <properties
-   pageTitle="Ripristino di emergenza di Azure Service Fabric | Microsoft Azure" description="Azure Service Fabric offre le funzionalità necessarie per affrontare tutti i tipi di emergenze.
-L'articolo descrive i tipi di emergenze che si possono verificare e come affrontarli." services="service-fabric" documentationCenter=".net" authors="seanmck"
+   pageTitle="Azure Service Fabric disaster recovery | Microsoft Azure" description="Azure Service Fabric offers the capabilities necessary to deal with all types of disasters.
+This article describes the types of disasters that can occur and how to deal with them." services="service-fabric" documentationCenter=".net" authors="seanmck"